 Fineman has thirteen years of event experience, and has thrown events in New York, Washington, and Los Angeles.
 Fineman created Celebrating DC Women in Technology, a viral party that stemmed from an advocacy campaign for better gender ratios in write-ups of powerful people in Washington D.C.
 Her partners included Google, WeWork, and Pandora, and the event received national coverage.
 She runs Women Who Write Washington, a lecture and book party series for women authors.

-Fineman appears on television to comment on women in business and public relations.
+Fineman appears on television to comment on women in business and public relations, and specifically Brag Better™.
 She speaks at conferences and universities, most recently at the United Nations Foundation GirlUp Leadership Summit alongside speakers like Michelle Obama, where she gave a series on bragging.
 She also spoke in front of 1500 women at the Philadelphia Women's Conference in Fall 2015.
 She has spoken at the University of Pennsylvania, George Washington University, Georgetown University, American University, and Stanford University.
 Fineman is a member of professional and networking organizations like The List and Summit Series.
 She is represented by the Guild Agency in New York, with speakers like Barbara Corcoran, Lisa Ling, Sallie Krawcheck, and Spike Lee.
 She is represented by Leading Authorities.

 Fineman received a BA in Communications & Hispanic studies from the University of Pennsylvania, graduating Magna Cum Laude with an honors thesis comparing Nixon & Kennedy press strategies.
 She is a "lifer" of Sidwell Friends School in Washington, DC.